Multiscale-Genomics/mg-process-fastq/docs/adr.rst

 2018-05-01 - Compression of FASTQ
 ---------------------------------

 Added compression of the split FASTQ files to reduce the amount of space required when processing the data.
+There is also the removal of the tmp directory after the completion of the splitter to save on space.